google/pepper.js/README.rst

 Getting Started
 ---------------

-Clone the repo using git_.
+Clone this repo using git_.

 Install the `NaCl SDK`_.
 Set the ``NACL_SDK_ROOT`` environment variable to be an *absolute* path that points to the desired ``pepper_*`` directory inside of